Telenav/kivakit/kivakit-core/documentation/messaging.md

 ### Messages <a name="messages"></a> &nbsp; ![](https://telenav.github.io/telenav-assets/images/icons/envelope-32.png)

-A _Message_ is the most important kind of _Broadcastable_ and it is used in logging and for other purposes:
+A _Message_ is the most important kind of _Broadcastable_, and it is used in logging and for other purposes:

     public interface Message implements Broadcastable
     {